February 8, 2021

-Success meant different things to me at different stages in my career.
+Success meant different things to me at different stages in my writing and publishing career.
 I once thought I wanted to be an Editor-in-Chief of a magazine, but, after a few years of working at magazines in my 20s, I saw the time and personal sacrifice that entailed and I decided that wasn’t my definition of success anymore.
-(Fast forward, I’m Editor-in-Chief of a “diets” magazine coming out this summer.
-More on that later!)
+(Fast forward, I’ve been the freelance Editor-in-Chief for a few Centennial Publishing magazines in the past year.)

 Here’s what they have to say about what freelance writing success means to them at this time in their lives and careers.
 (More on my definitions of success at the end of this freelance writing blog.)